Dissipative Unified Dark Fluid Model: Expectations for the Universe Evolution

-Fig. \ref{fig:weff} shows a plot of the model effective EoS parameter together with the parameter of the underlying DE EoS.

-As it was expected by the $Om(z)$ diagnostic test, the Fig. shows that the DE slides through the phantom barrier where it reaches a minimum parameter value of $\omega_{de}=-1.167$ then bounces up to quintessence again in the near present.
-It shows a quintessence behavior in the present time where it comes to the current value of $\omega_{de}(z=0)=-0.99$.
-We can also see that $\omega_{de}\rightarrow -1$ in the future where $z\rightarrow -1$ in consistence with the expectations that the universe will be fully dominated with DE.
+Relations (\ref{omgs1}), (\ref{wmod}), and (\ref{hsq1}) can be used to study the behavior of the effective EoS parameter for the cosmic fluid, in addition to its underlying dark energy candidate.
+Fig. \ref{fig:weff} shows a plot of such parameters.

-It is also clear from the Fig. that the effective EoS of the universe fluid follows the dust EoS at large $z$ while drops to $\omega_{eff}(z=0)=-0.713$ at the present time while tends to the value of $-1$ as $z \rightarrow -1$ so that it represents the DE EoS.
-The universe effectively crosses the value of $\omega_{eff}=-1/3$ at the transition redshift $z=0.76$ where $q=0$ in agreement with the expectations at this transition time.
+The Fig. shows that the effective EoS of the cosmic fluid follows the dust EoS at large $z$.
+It drops to $\omega_{eff}(z=0)=-0.713$ at the present time, while tends to the value of $-1$ as $z \rightarrow -1$, whence represents a universe dominated by DE.
+The universe effectively crosses the value of $\omega_{eff}=-1/3$ at the transition redshift $z=0.76$ in agreement with expectations for the transition time.
+On the other hand, the DE parameter exhibits the current value of $\omega_{de}(z=0)=-0.99$.
+Moreover, it tends to $-1$ in the future, $\omega_{de}\rightarrow -1$ when $z\rightarrow -1$, in agreement with the expectations that the universe will be fully dominated by DE.